kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 ExecutionProfilesLoader
 ======================

+<p>@date Jan 2021</p>
+<p>@author kazurayam</p>

+# Overview of this project

+This is a [Katalon Studio](https://www.katalon.com/katalon-studio/) project for demonstration purpose.
+You can download this to your PC and run it with your Katalon Studio.

+This project was developed using Katalon Studio v7.6.6.
+It should work on every version above v7.0.

+In this README, I will explain a problem I got a few months ago, and how I recently resolved it by developing a set of custom Groovy classes which enables me to create GlobalVariables by code on the fly.

 # Problem to solve

 I have developed and published a tool named [VisualTestingInKatalonStudio](https://forum.katalon.com/t/visual-testing-in-katalon-studio/13361) project on top of [Katalon Studio](https://www.katalon.com/katalon-studio/), which enables me to take screenshots of a Web service on browser and to compare the images between environments (Development and Production) or between 2 different timings (before and after system changes).